Location Santa Cruz de la Sierra, Bolivia

 Fundación Boliviana para el Desarrollo Social

-La Fundación Boliviana Para el Dasarrollo Social or Bolivian Foundation for Social Development (FUNDESOC for its acronym in Spanish) is a non-profit, non-governmental organization created to develop sustainable development projects that have a social and economic impact that better the livelihood of the Bolivian community at the national, regional, sectorial and local development actors.
+La Fundación Boliviana Para el Dasarrollo Social or Bolivian Foundation for Social Development (FUNDESOC for its acronym in Spanish) is a non-profit, non-governmental organization created to develop sustainable development projects that have a social and economic impact that better the livelihood of the Bolivian community at the national, regional, sectoral and local development actors.

 FUNDESOC develops a range of services for many clients, mainly hydrocarbon sector companies that support social programs and investment actions in favor of rural communities in the Bolivian Chaco.